 Location: Easo Plaza, Amara

-In the Basque Country, we love embracing different cultures.
-In this case, the Moonshine Fair is back and is organised by our fellow Galicians with many gastronomical choices from their unique region.
+In Basque Country, we love embracing different cultures.
+In this case, the Moonshine Fair is organised by our fellow Galicians with many gastronomical choices from their unique region.
 Come try some octopus, a Galician “empanada,” or a Santiago pie while traditional dancers cheer up the fair.

 If you are a bit hesitant about queimada, don’t worry!
 Galicians are also well-known for the quality of their wines and coffee liquors, and you might find those easier to digest.
 We are telling you, it is definitely a challenge to drink queimada and not feel the impressive effects of that protection potion!